Here's what will happen when Trump's emergency declaration is challenged in court

 MJ: What is the significance of the way Trump is using emergency powers to circumvent Congress?

-EC: Other presidents have invoked emergency powers when they could have gone to Congress but it was simply easier and quicker to act on their own.
+EC: Other presidents have invoked emergency powers when they could have gone to Congress, but it was simply easier and quicker to act on their own.
 They usually were in cases where there were not great controversies over the use of emergency powers.
 Here, we are in a situation where Congress has resisted giving the president all the money he seeks, and yet he’s trying to do an end run around Congress.

 MJ: This is going to be challenged in court.
 How likely is it to be blocked by a lower court?

-EC: I would say it’s more likely than not that some court will be able to throw a wrench in it, at least in the beginning.
-In part because there are serious issues here.
+EC: I would say it’s more likely than not that some court will be able to throw a wrench in it, at least in the beginning, in part because there are serious issues here.
 It is likely that one or more plaintiffs will be able to find a friendly judge.

 MJ: What is likely to be the strongest argument against Trump?